Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: Nonlinear Drift and Death Terms: Stable Persistent Oscillations

 \section{Nonlinear Drift and Death Terms: Stable Persistent Oscillations}

 We have seen in Theorem~\ref{th:nonlindrift:convergence} that any solution to the nonlinear equation~\eqref{eq:nonlinear} converges to a steady state.
-Can this result be extended to Equation~\eqref{eq:nonlinear2} where the death rate is also nonlinear ?
-The result in Theorem~\ref{th:nonlindriftdeath} answer negatively to this question.
-Indeed it ensures the existence of functions $f$ and $g,$ and parameters $p$ and $q$ such that Equation~\eqref{eq:nonlinear2} admits periodic solutions.
-Here we give examples of such functions and parameters and more precisely we prove, thanks to the Poincar\'e-Bendixon theorem, that any solution with an initial distribution in the eigenmanifold ${\mathcal E}$ which is not a steady state converges to a periodic solution.
+Can this result be extended to Equation~\eqref{eq:nonlinear2} where the death rate is also nonlinear?
+The result in Theorem~\ref{th:nonlindriftdeath} answers this question negatively.
+Indeed it ensures the existence of functions $f$ and $g,$ and parameters $p$ and $q,$ such that Equation~\eqref{eq:nonlinear2} admits periodic solutions.
+More precisely we prove, using the Poincar\'e-Bendixon theorem, that any solution with an initial distribution in the eigenmanifold ${\mathcal E}$ which is not a steady state converges to a nontrivial periodic solution.
 Then we extend this result by surrounding this set of initial distributions by an open neighbourhood in ${\mathcal H}.$